-Foie gras (pronounced "fwah-grah") is the liver of a duck or goose that has been enlarged through a special feeding technique and then served in pâtés, terrines or as a hot entree or main ingredient.
-Foie gras is considered a luxury or delicacy item.
-It is extremely fatty, with a rich flavor and smooth texture.
-It melts easily, so while it is often prepared with high heat, such as pan-seared, but cooking it this way can be tricky.
+Foie gras (pronounced "fwah-grah") is a French delicacy.
+It is very rich and buttery, as well as delicate in flavor.
+It is either sold whole or as a pate or mousse.
+Foie gras is French for "fat liver," and is, in fact, the liver of a duck or goose that has been enlarged through a special feeding technique.
+It is then served in pâtés, terrines, or as a hot entree or main ingredient.
+This luxury item is extremely fatty, with a full flavor and smooth texture.
+It melts easily, so while it is often prepared with high heat, such as pan-searing, cooking it this way can be tricky.

 Of the two types of foie gras, goose foie gras (foie gras d'oie) is considered the more refined, with a milder flavor.
 Duck foie gras (foie gras de canard) can have a somewhat more gamy flavor, though it is slightly less fatty and thus better suited for high-heat cooking.